lightstep/opentelemetry-examples/collector/hadoop/README.md

 ## Running the Example

 You can run this example with `docker-compose up` in this directory.
-Using `docker-compose --profile loadgen up` also creates an instance to send requests to the Hadoop service.
 You'll want to view this in Lightstep with a dashboard.

-#### Changes

-Version 2.0.0 introduces uses wait_for_it script for the cluster startup

 #### Hadoop Docker